A modal analysis of the behavior of inertial particles in turbulence: Three-dimensional isotropic turbulence: extension to multimodal excitation

-As the last case study, we consider a triply periodic homogeneous isotropic turbulence as the background flow.
-A stationary turbulence is maintained by adding a forcing term to the momentum equation that is proportional to the velocity \cite{rosales2005linear}.
-The forcing term is dynamically computed at each time step to prevent variation of $\tau_\eta$ and thus St \cite{esmaily2016CPT,bassenne2016constant}.
+To generate the background flow, we perform direct numerical simulation of a triply periodic homogeneous isotropic turbulence using an in-house solver with a specialized linear solver \cite{esmaily2018scalable}.
+A second-order spatial discretization on a $256^3$ grid and 4$^{\rm th}$ order Runge-Kutta time integration scheme are employed.
+Stationary turbulence is maintained by adding a forcing term to the momentum equation that is proportional to the velocity \cite{rosales2005linear}.
+The forcing term is dynamically computed at each time step to prevent fluctuation of $\tau_\eta$ and thus St \cite{esmaily2016CPT,bassenne2016constant}.
 The maximum deviation of $\tau_\eta$ from the target Kolmogorov time scale is 0.3\%.
-The Reynolds number based on the Taylor microscale is Re$_\lambda=100$.
-A second order spatial discretization on a $256^3$ grid and 4$^{\rm th}$ order Runge-Kutta time integration scheme are employed.
-An in-house solver with a specialized linear solver is used in these computations \cite{esmailyscalable}.
+The Reynolds number based on the Taylor micro-scale is Re$_\lambda=100$.
 Special care has been taken in interpolating quantities at the location of particles from the Eulerian grid.
 In particular, the interpolation scheme is designed to correctly translate the incompressibility condition to the Lagrangian velocity gradient tensor.
 Additionally, the Lagrangian gradients are kept $C^0$ continuous by interpolating from a pre-constructed continuous Eulerian field \cite{esmaily2016CPT}.

 The particles trajectory is computed using Eq.~\eqref{stokes}.
-86 classes of particles are considered with ${\rm St} = 2^{p/4}$, $p\in\{-32,\ldots,53\}$.
-At each Stokes number, $10^4$ randomly seeded particles were simulated for several large eddy turnover time to allow development of clusters.
-Starting with this time-evolved distribution, we record the velocity gradient tensor at the position of each particle for 800$\tau_{\eta}$ with $\tau_\eta$ intervals.
-Based on $\nabla \bl u_\eta(t)$, $\tilde \rho^{\rm Q_\eta}$ is computed using Eq.~\eqref{Q_def} at each St. The number of particles and integration period are verified to be sufficient for achieving statistical convergence.
-The results of these calculations at few Stokes numbers are shown in Fig.~\ref{fig:rQt3}.
+A dilute mixture is considered so that the effect of particles on the fluid can be neglected, thereby eliminating potential errors that can be introduced by two-way coupling forces \cite{horwitz2016accurate, ireland_desjardins_2016, esmaily2018correction}.
+113 classes of particles are considered in total with ${\rm St} = 2^{p/8}$, $p\in\{-32,\ldots,80\}$.
+At each Stokes number, approximately $10^4$ randomly seeded particles were simulated for several large eddy turnover time to allow development of clusters.
+Starting with this time-evolved distribution, we record the velocity gradient tensor at the position of each particle for 700$\tau_{\eta}$ with $0.1\tau_\eta$ intervals.
+Based on $\nabla \bl u_\eta(t)$, $\tilde \rho^{\rm Q_\eta}$ is computed using Eq.~\eqref{Q_def} at each St. The number of particles and the integration period are verified to be sufficient for achieving statistical convergence.
+The results of these calculations at few Stokes numbers are shown in Figure~\ref{fig:rQt3}.